mcelotto/estimate_synWeigths_from_DFC/README.md

 Source codes for the simulations are in the /code_simulations directory, codes for analyses and plots of the paper figures are in the /code_plot directory.

-The scripts have been tested on both Windows and Linux operative system using MATLAB versions 2019b or newer.
+The scripts have been tested on both Windows and Linux operative system using MATLAB version 2019b or newer.